Ion Lapedatu: International missions

-Ion Lapedatu was a delegate of Romania to the Brussels Financial Conference, 1920.
+Lapedatu was a delegate of Romania to the Brussels Financial Conference, 1920.
 He was nominated president and appointed by the members of the "Liquidation Commission in Budapest" (Comisiunii de Lichidare la Budapesta) in March 1920, in order to close open public and private issues between Hungary and Romania, and between their citizens that arose from the integration of Transylvania into Romania.
 In March 1921, the Commission was transformed into the "Romanian Financial and Economic Mission to Budapest" (Misiunea Financiară și Economică la Budapesta); it was closed in May 1922, and the issues were solved in the subsequent "Bucharest Romanian-Hungarian Conference" (Conferința româno-ungară de la București) in 1923-1924, at which he participated as a member of the Romanian delegation.

 Upon a request from the Ministry of External Affairs, he interrupted in November 1921 his mission to Budapest for a few weeks in order to join the Romanian delegation at the "Paris Reparations Commission" addressing the partition of the Austrian-Hungarian public debt.

-In 1922 he was a member of the Romanian delegation in the "Conference of the Successor States of the Former Habsburg monarchy" in Rome, mandated to solve together with the Austrian and Hungarian representatives the issues arising from the peace treaties.
-1925 he also participated in the second "Conference of the Successor States" that took place in Prague.
+In 1922 he was a member of the Romanian delegation in the Conference of the Successor States of the Former Habsburg monarchy in Rome, mandated to solve together with the Austrian and Hungarian representatives the issues arising from the peace treaties.
+In 1925 he also participated in the second Conference of the Successor States that took place in Prague.

-In 1927-1928 Ion Lapedatu assumed a leadership role in the plenipotentiary commission that negotiated in Berlin the closure of the financial disputes with Germany; he proposed the final version of the document, and signed the convention to end all financial contentious issues between Germany and Romania.
+In 1927-1928, Lapedatu assumed a leadership role in the plenipotentiary commission that negotiated in Berlin the closure of the financial disputes with Germany; he proposed the final version of the document, and signed the convention to end all financial contentious issues between Germany and Romania.
 It was ratified by the Rumanian Parliament on December 28, 1928, and promulgated on January 1, 1929; it was ratified by the German Reichstag on February 8, 1929.
 This Convention represents the first economic treaty between Germany and Romania in history, replacing the Treaty of Versailles as basis for the relationships between the two states.
-It also allowed Romanian to obtain external loans for currency stabilisation.
+It also allowed Romania to obtain external loans for currency stabilisation.